pivotal/docs-tap/services-toolkit/reference/tanzu-service-cli.hbs.md

 This command creates a claim for a specific resource.

-It is common to create claims for resources which you can bind to application workloads using the claim.
+It is common to create claims for resources that you can bind to application workloads using the claim.

 This approach to creating claims differs to that of class claims, in which the system ultimately finds and supplies a claimable resource for you.